reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 title: 'Redux Fundamentals, Part 4: Store'
 sidebar_label: 'Store'
 hide_title: true
-description: 'The official Fundamentals tutorial for Redux: learn the fundamentals of using Redux'
+description: 'The official Redux Fundamentals tutorial: learn how to create and use a Redux store'
 ---

 import { DetailedExplanation } from '../../components/DetailedExplanation'